fncbook/fnc/chapter9/orthogonal.md

 T_k(x) = \cos\left( k \theta \right), \quad \theta = \arccos(x).
 :::

-The results from {numref}`Theorem {number} <theorem-orthogonal-legendre>` apply to Chebyshev polynomials as well, with orthogonality being in the sense of {eq}`chebinner`.
+The results from @theorem-orthogonal-legendre apply to Chebyshev polynomials as well, with orthogonality being in the sense of {eq}`chebinner`.
 Their Gram matrix is given by

 $$
 \langle T_i,T_j \rangle